ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 To add an order, I need to fetch the complete document, unmarshal the JSON, add the item, marshal the new JSON, and send it back as an update.
 If I’m the only one doing so, it might work for a while.
 If the document is being updated concurrently, or being replicated, we might likely see update conflicts.

 Instead, keep orders separate as their own document type, referencing the customer ID.
 Now the model is immutable.
-To add an order, I simply create a new order document in the database, which cannot generate conflicts.
+To add an order, I create a new order document in the database, which cannot generate conflicts.

 To be able to retrieve all orders for a specific customer, we can employ a view, which we cover later.

 Avoid constructs that rely on updates to parts of existing documents, where possible.
-Bad data models are often hard to change once you’re in production.
+Bad data models are often hard to change after you’re in production.

 The previous pattern can be solved efficiently by using partitioned databases, which are covered in greater detailed later.